Academic and Student Services, Offices, and Activities

 970.248.1059

 The Colorado Mesa University MAVcard is your key to campus services at Colorado Mesa University.
 The MAVcard can be used at a variety of locations around campus which includes few places like Starbucks, Chick Fil A, The Caf, Hamilton Recreation Center, Residence Halls, CMU Athletic games, and Student Life events.
-It can also be used at off-campus merchants’ location such as Mountain Grind Coffee Company, Bravo Pizza, Domino’s Pizza, Sugar & Co., Jimmy John’s (on 12th Street) and The Scramble at WCCC.
-The MAVcard can be enhanced by linking it to a U.S. Bank checking account, allowing your MAVcard to become your debit card.
-You also benefit from linking by receiving free ATM usage and direct deposits.
+It can also be used at off-campus merchants’ locations such as Mountain Grind Coffee Company, Bravo Pizza, Domino’s Pizza, Sugar & Ice Co., Jimmy John’s (on 12th Street), and The Scramble at CMU Tech.

 National Student Exchange Program (NSE)